tpaau-17DB/libprettylogger/README.md

 The `Logger` struct is the **core** of the entire project.
 This is what you are going to use when you want to print a log, set filtering rules or modify log formatting.
-All of its fields are private, only allowing for configuration via **setters**.
+All of its fields are private, only allowing for modification via setters.

 Creating a `Logger` struct with default configuration:
 ```rust